Update: Lumina Borealis in Kingston has been discontinued. We will keep you informed of changes to their schedule.

 We were in line by 5:30 pm as requested but were not let into the actual experience until our scheduled time of 5:45 pm.
 We were told the timed entrances were to ensure the Fort did not get too crowded making the experience more enjoyable for everyone.

 The entire Lumina Borealis experience takes place over a 1 km trail.
 The path is not paved but a stroller with large wheels would have no problem navigating the grounds.
-We also saw people in wheelchairs who seemed to get around without any issues.
+We also saw people in wheelchairs who seemed able to get around without any issues.

 Welcome Hearth and Frost Arcade